MichaelTJones/ladder/README.md

 ((2 * n * n) * (n - 1) * n * (n + 1)) / 3

-there is a solution like this for a collection of simple graph types.
+there is a solution like this in `lattice_test.go` for a growing collection of simple graph types.
 When I finish I may send these in to OEIS.

 Benchmarks come in two varieties, V1 and V2.
 V1 are single-threaded while V2 use every processor allowed by GOMAXPROCS.